FDHTJ/DriftHunter/README.md

 But we provide the code to process the data in /data/process_data.py, before you try  to get the processed data, merge all the dialogues in the orignal dataset is recommended.

+The details of data process is represented in the /data/README.md.

 The hyperparemeters of α, β, and γ are as follows：

 Table: Hyperparameter on ATIS：